Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Introduction

-Similar to the Global Positioning System (GPS)~\cite{enge1994global}, a UWB-based positioning system requires UWB radios (also called anchors) to be pre-installed in the environment as a constellation with known positions, which in turn serve as landmarks for positioning.
-In robotics, the two main ranging schemes used for UWB localization are \textit{(i)} two-way ranging (TWR) and \textit{(ii)} time difference of arrival (TDOA) (see Figure~\ref{fig:twr-tdoa}).
-In TWR, the UWB module mounted on the robot (also called the tag) communicates with an anchor and acquires range measurements through two-way communication.
-In TDOA, UWB tags compute the difference between the arrival times of the radio packets from two anchors as TDOA measurements.
-Compared with TWR, TDOA does not require active two-way communication between an anchor and a tag, thus enabling localization of a large number of devices.
-This scalability is crucial for scenarios that require localizing numerous agents simultaneously, such as providing positioning service for customers in large shopping malls and coordinating hundreds of drones for indoor drone shows.
-Therefore, we focus on developing UWB TDOA-based localization systems to facilitate the coordination of a large number of agents.
+Similar to the Global Positioning System (GPS)~\cite{enge1994global}, UWB-based positioning systems rely on pre-installed anchors with known locations that serve as environmental landmarks.
+In robotics, UWB localization typically employs either two-way ranging (TWR) or time difference of arrival (TDOA) (Figure~\ref{fig:twr-tdoa}).
+TWR estimates distances through two-way communication between a tag and an anchor, whereas TDOA computes the arrival-time differences of signals from anchor pairs.
+Unlike TWR, TDOA does not require active two-way communication, enabling scalable localization of a large number of devices.
+This scalability is critical for applications involving many agents, such as large-scale indoor navigation and coordinated multi-robot systems.
+Therefore, we focus on UWB TDOA-based localization in this work.

+Significant effort has been devoted to mitigating non-line-of-sight (NLOS) and multipath effects to improve UWB-based localization.
+However, most existing approaches assume fixed anchor placement and overlook its critical influence on localization performance.
+Prior sensor placement studies~\cite{meng2016optimal} often rely on restrictive assumptions that limit their applicability in cluttered real-world environments.
+In our previous work~\cite{zhao2022finding}, we proposed a more realistic sensor placement method that accounts for obstacles and multi-room scenarios, but validation was limited to simulation and controlled laboratory settings.